Ascending Passage .com HOME PAGE.

 spaces that stretch from the Colossi of Memnon to the Nile, to the

-thin, clear, and frail with the frailty of dewdrops; think of the
+thin, clear, and frail as dewdrops.
+Think of the

 say, perhaps, and high Nile not yet subsided!
 But Egypt is the favored